kmain4/StatusPage-UptimeRobot/README.md

 https://raw.githubusercontent.com/kmain4/StatusPage-UptimeRobot/master/status.html
 ````

+Edit the configuration between lines `185` and `205`.
+Add your Sensor's IDs to the categories and your API key on line `202`.
+*Note!
+There is a security vulnerability that currently exposes your API key if you view the source code of the status page.
+This will be addressed when this project is more mature, for now it is intended for a simple status page for a homelab and for testing purposes ONLY.
+BE WARNED!

 Head over to GitHub and create a new repository named `username.github.io`, where username is your username (or organization name) on GitHub. *If the first part of the repository doesn’t exactly match your username, it won’t work, so make sure to get it right!*

 Finally, simply push `status.html` to your repository and rename it to `index.html`.